 Documentation reviewed indicates that the facility was licensed to perform work under contract with NLO (Fernald) from 1966 to 1969.
-There is however, no reason to expect that significant radioactive contamination existed at the facility after the 1969 date when the AEC license was terminated.
+There is however, no reason to expect that significant radioactive contamination existed at the facility after the 1968 date when it was reported that all materials had been returned to NLO.